YvesDesjardins/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone using HTML, CSS, JS, jQuery and AJAX for the front-end and Node, Express and MongoDB for the back-end.
+Tweeter is a simple, single-page Twitter clone using HTML, CSS (SCSS), JS, jQuery and AJAX for the front-end and Node, Express and MongoDB for the back-end.

 ## Getting Started